aashishgoyal/perl-spreadsheet-mania/README.md

 **Reading the output file:**

 A series of squares appears on the right side and on the left side.
 The ith square in this series on each side represents the state of weight matrix and that of path matrix after ith iteration in the Flyod-Warshall algorithm.
-The cells has italics and highlighted data if it gets changed through the ith iteration.
+The font is italicized and highlighted if it gets changed through the ith iteration.

 ### Part-III : Transforming an input perl script